FireworksProject/corkboard-blog/content/8_easy_steps_to_get_more_twitter_followers.md

 From my own personal experience, people will unfollow you if you start tweeting too much.
 So what is too much?

 It's hard to say.
-I've seen recomendations for as few as 5 - 6 tweets a day and as many as 25 - 30.
+I've seen recommendations for as few as 5 - 6 tweets a day and as many as 25 - 30.
 I don't think there's a magic number.
 If you can produce 30 quality tweets a day, than do it.
 If you can only produce 4 than thats fine.
 Nobody will unfollow you if you're not tweeting.
 People will unfollow you if